Murder of George Harry Storrs: Background

 George was the third son of William Storrs, a very successful builder in Stalybridge, Cheshire.
 George inherited control of William's business.
 George lived at Gorse Hall in Stalybridge, with his wife, Maggie (née Middleton).
-They had married late, he at 30 and she at 35.
-The marriage was both loveless and childless, unlike that of George's older brother James, and it is possible that this was a cause of friction between the two brothers.
+They had married when he was 30 and she was 35.
+To the public, the marriage appeared loveless and childless, unlike that of George's older brother James, and it is possible that this was a cause of friction between the two brothers.
+However, there was solid evidence of Maggie and George sharing a deep love for each other, as witnessed by their niece, Marion Lindley.

 Another brother William Henry had died in 1903.
 Cornelius Howard, a cousin of George Harry Storrs, was originally a petty thief but joined the British Army and rose to the rank of Bombardier.
 Cornelius was not liked by George.
 When Cornelius approached George for a position in the company, George refused.

 Extramarital affair

-George's friend Robert Innes, a local solicitor, employed a governess for his children and George began a relationship with the young woman, Maria Hohl.
+George's friend Robert Innes, a local solicitor, employed a governess for his children and George allegedly began a relationship with the young woman, Maria Hohl.
 Maria suddenly decided to leave Stalybridge, purportedly to attend Oxford University.
 She then returned, equally as suddenly, some eight months later but did not see George again.
 Goodman wrote that Maria gave birth to a child during her absence from Stalybridge.
 After her return to Stalybridge, Maria Hohl committed suicide by drowning herself in a canal.

 Robert Innes was a distant relation to George Harry Storrs through marriage.
 Robert Innes' first wife was Eliza Storrs and they had a daughter Eliza Storrs Innes.
 Eliza's father, John Storrs, was involved in the management of Taylor, Lang & Co the major textile engineering company in the town.
 He and his cousin William, George Harry's father, lived next door to each other in Mottram Road, Stalybridge.

 Threats preceding the murder

 After Maria's death, George started receiving anonymous threatening letters.
-Due to her death, he felt he had a debt to pay and felt that he would be killed.
+Following her death, he may have felt that he had a debt to pay, and thus feared a reason that he could be killed.
 This meant he could only really confide in his faithful servant, James Worrell.

 Shortly afterwards, Gorse Hall was attacked twice.
-The first attack, Goodman held, was staged (Goodman called it a burlesque), so that the police would take the threats seriously.
+The first attack, according to author Jonathan Goodman, was staged (Goodman called it a burlesque), so that the police would take the threats seriously.
 A gun barrel was thrust through a window.
 This was probably done by Worrell.
 The attack made the police start patrols of the ground and a bell was installed to summon help in times of danger.
 George tested the bell, causing a lot of goodwill for George to evaporate.